 Cost

 The cost of LNG EC was fully reimbursed to the patient when sold with a prescription if the patient was under 21 years old.
 The cost of UPA EC was partially reimbursed to the patient (about 40%) if the patient was under 21 years old.
-However, a new reimbursement scheme applies since April 1st 2020, which makes EC pills available free of charge to women of any age.7
+However, a new reimbursement scheme applies since April 1st 2020.
+Unlike initially reported7, EC pills are not available free of charge to women of any age, but an immediate reimbursement of up to 9 euros applies.
+This reimbursement or discount on the total price of the EC pill, applies only if the individual purchasing EC agrees to register his/her identification number (ID).
+The individual registering his/her ID does not need to be the person using the EC pill sold.8

 Guidelines & common practices

-In April 2015 the Centre de Développement Scientifique des Pharmaciens – Centrum Wetenschappelijke Ontwikkeling voor Apothekers (CDSP-CWOA), APB published Contraception d’urgence Bonnes Pratiques en Officine, a very comprehensive and up-to-date guide that provides recommendations for the supply of LNG and UPA ECPs and the referral for a Cu-IUD.
-Prior to that, a guide published in 2009 by the scientific group of Belgian general practitioners on Domus Medica, was the main reference.
+In May 2021, the Emergency Contraception Guidelines in Belgium were published.
+This document was agreed upon and published by an interdisciplinary working group consisting of doctors and pharmacists affiliated with the Centre Belge d’Information Pharmacothérapeutique (BCFI), Domus Medica, the General Pharmaceutical Association (APB), University of Antwerp and University of Leuven.
+Prior to that, in April 2015 the Centre de Développement Scientifique des Pharmaciens – Centrum Wetenschappelijke Ontwikkeling voor Apothekers (CDSP-CWOA), APB had published Contraception d’urgence.
+Bonnes Pratiques en Officine, a very comprehensive and up-to-date guide that provided recommendations for the supply of LNG and UPA ECPs and the referral for a Cu-IUD.
+And before, a guide published in 2009 by the scientific group of Belgian general practitioners on Domus Medica, was the main reference.

 EC use